Nottingham-CTU/Clear_PII/README.md

 ## Project-level configuration options

-This module provides project-level configuration options
+This module provides project-level configuration options that can be modified by administrators ONLY.
+Note: settings can be imported by all users with 'Project Design and Setup' rights.

 ### Settings